-Coimbatore city which is also known as Kovai and Coyamuthur is a major city in the Indian state of Tamil Nadu.
-Coimbatore is the second-largest city by area and population in Tamil Nadu after Chennai and the 16th largest urban agglomeration in India.
-It is a major hub for manufacturing, education and healthcare in Tamil Nadu and is also the fastest-growing city in India.
+Coimbatore city also known as Kovai and Coyamuthur is a major city in the Indian state of Tamil Nadu.
+It is the second-largest city by area and population after Chennai and the 16th-largest urban agglomeration in India.
+Also, a major hub for manufacturing, education, and healthcare and is also the fastest-growing city in India.